RhuanLucass/home-netflix-copy/README.md

 ## How to use

+Access the page link on github: https://github.com/RhuanLucass/landing-page-devmedia

+or

 1. Clone this repository.
 2. Open the `index.html` file in your browser to view the page.